fahdElattar/sales-bi-datawarehouse/README.md

 # 📊 Sales BI Data Warehouse & Reporting System

 This project implements a complete **Business Intelligence (BI)** solution, starting from a MySQL database and ending with interactive dashboards in Power BI.
-It was developed as part of the *Management des Systèmes d’Information* module at ENSA El Jadida (Master SDIA, 1st year).

 ---